-This gorgeous dessert is the love child of banoffee pie and cheesecake.
-I like to think it’s inherited the best features from both sides of the family.
+This gorgeous Banana Toffee Tart is the love child of banoffee pie and a cheesecake.
+I like to think it has inherited the best features from both sides of the family.

 - 1 tablespoon honey

 - 50g good-quality dark chocolate (70 per cent cocoa solids), chopped

 - 2 tablespoons thin (pouring) cream

 - 50g (1/2 cup) pecans

 Preheat the oven to 180°C. Grease a 25cm loose-based round fluted tart (flan) tin and line the base with baking paper.

 Blitz the biscuits in a food processor until you have fine crumbs.
 Add the melted butter and mix together until combined.
 Press the biscuit mixture evenly over the base and up the side of the tin, ensuring it is solid.

 Bake for 10 minutes.
 Remove from the oven and cool completely in the tin.
 Spread the melted chocolate over the base and side of the cooled tart case.
 Refrigerate the tart case until the chocolate has completely chilled.